KgMoney38/Astro-Alley-Game-with-AI-Agent-Training-by-Kody-Graham/README.md

 - Start a normal game (you control the ship).

-- Enable AI / Autopilot mode (the trained agent controls the ship).
+- Enable AI/ Autopilot mode (the trained agent controls the ship).

 - Controls and options are shown in the game’s main menu and HUD.